Definition – 6 MIN READ | 03-03-2020

 These latter solutions provide complete route optimisation for the entire business process.

-Scheduling is the act of putting tasks into a given order.
-Scheduling algorithms are used when only a single field worker is taken into account.
-This order may be governed by the need to minimize mileage.
-Nevertheless, this quickly becomes more complex when delivery hours are imposed or, when it is not a question of minimizing mileage, costs or the use of a resource necessary for the intervention (installation/removal of a piece of equipment throughout a route).
+The ordering is the action of placing tasks into a given order.
+These ordering algorithms are used when only a single field worker is taken into account.
+The objective of this order may be to minimize mileage.
+Nevertheless, it quickly becomes more complex when delivery hours are defined.
+Furthermore, when it is not a question of minimizing mileage, costs or the use of resources necessary to complete the order (installation/removal of a piece of equipment throughout a route).

 A route plan is the result of the optimisation of routes for any given day.
-It consists of the itineraries of the different routes to be performed.
+It consists of the itineraries of the different routes to be completed.

 “Algorithm” is a word that can frighten some professionals.
 Nevertheless, it reflects something fairly simple.
 An algorithm is a set of instructions given to a machine (computer) to perform a series of calculations.
 In the context of optimisation, the software program executes the same instructions several times, and at each iteration the result obtained will be closer to the desired optimum.
 An algorithm often responds to a given problem.
 Nevertheless, some algorithms may sometimes be easily adaptable.
 Finally, it should be noted that the development of an algorithm is very technical.
 The desired optimum must first be defined from a mathematical point of view.
 Then, it is necessary to establish acceleration strategies that will enable the optimum to be reached quickly.

-In the context of route optimisation, the objectives and the methods of optimisation used may vary.
+For the route optimisation, the objectives and the methods of optimisation used may vary.
 They vary according to:

 The meaning of the term “optimized” varies according to the persons concerned and the industry.
 It is necessary to define the desired optimum.